Numismatic series "Wealth and Pride of Peru"

 As established by Law 25295, the currency unit of Peru since January 1991 is the Nuevo Sol.
 The “Inti” and “Sol de Oro”, our previous monetary units, have been withdrawn from circulation and are no longer legal tenders in the country.

-With the aim of promoting our country’s important cultural heritage and fostering a numismatic culture, the Central Bank issued in 2010 the Numismatic Series called “Wealth and Pride of Peru”.
-Ten million units of each of the following new 1 sol coins have been minted:
+With the aim of promoting our country’s important cultural heritage and fostering a numismatic culture, in 2010 the Central Bank started issuing the Numismatic Series called “Wealth and Pride of Peru”.

 The National Coat of Arms, the inscription “Banco Central de Reserva del Perú”, and the year of minting are displayed in the obverse of all the Peruvian coins.